 - Reinforce good body mechanics every time and adapt technique as needed depending on the physical ability of the rider.

 - Stay next to the rider and assist them down if needed the first few times until they are comfortable and/or as necessary depending on the physical limitations.
-Talk through it at a woah first if needed then try it from a walk the next lesson.
+Talk through it at a whoa first if needed then try it from a walk the next lesson.

 - Consistently review the emergency dismount so it is a familiar skill for your riders.
 This is especially important with students who have difficulty with sequencing, obtaining long term memories, resist unfamiliar activities, etc.